MegapolisPlayer/MegapolisPlayer/README.md

 CppUtils - utilities for C++ to provide some very basic functionality

 ## Current Projects
-*CountryFramework* - a cross platform GUI framework (closed-source, free to use and open-source docs)
+*VersaillesEditor* - a cross platform x64 game engine (closed-source, free to use and open-source docs)

 *C++ H Interpreter* (as part of Fowsoft) - an """""""""""innovative""""""""""" open-source c-like language